 A psychiatric patient named Nola is entangled with her former husband over custody of their five-year-old daughter Candice, who appears to show signs of physical abuse.
 Then, suddenly, people start being attacked by a strange breed of small, dwarflike child creatures who have no sexual characteristics, no teeth, and are born without navels.
 It is revealed that Nola, herself a victim of extreme abuse, created the dwarf-children through parthogenesis and sent them on killing missions to avenge her rage.

-As the Torrance family slowly goes mad while trapped one winter in the snowbound mountain lodge known as the Overlook Hotel, a group of apparent twin girls known as the “Grady Twins”—who were previously murdered by their demon-possessed father in the motel—keep appearing to little Danny Torrance.
+As the Torrance family slowly goes mad while trapped one winter in the snowbound mountain lodge known as the Overlook Hotel, two little girl ghosts known as the “Grady Twins”—who were previously murdered by their demon-possessed father in the motel—keep appearing to little Danny Torrance.
 At first they ask Danny to play with them.
 His final vision of the “Grady Twins”—who were actually sisters aged 10 and 8—is of their blood-splattered corpses lying in the hallway near an axe.

 This film about a house infested with dark spirits has a standout scene involving little Carol Anne Freeling (Heather O’Rourke) who awakens one night and begins to have a conversation with the static on the family TV set.
 The next night, as she’s again speaking to the static, a white hand emerges from the television, followed by an earthquake.
 Carol Anne turns to her parents and utters the chilling line, “They’re here…”